Create and use dataflows in Power Apps

 Dataflows are created in one environment.
 Therefore, you will only be able to see and manage them from that environment.
 In addition, individuals who want to get data from your dataflow must have access to the environment in which you created it.

-Creating dataflows is currently not available with Power Apps Community Plan licenses.
+Creating dataflows is currently not available with Power Apps Developer Plan licenses.

 Sign in to Power Apps, and verify which environment you're in, find the environment switcher near the right side of the command bar.